-CO No. CO Statement CO1 To Understand the basic concept of C and C++ Programming Structures, and its different modules that includes Conditional and Looping Expressions CO2 To Identify about the basic concept of writing a program using String manipulations.
+CO No. CO Statement CO1 To Understand the basic concept of C Programming Structures, and its different modules that includes Conditional and Looping Expressions CO2 To Identify about the basic concept of writing a program using String manipulations.
 CO3 To Apply the Function concepts.
-CO4 To Apply the Class and objects.
+CO4 To Manipulate Array Elements and its uses.
 CO5 To Acquire knowledge about file concepts and Reference variables.

-1. Control structures using C
+I. Control structures

-.Generate 'n' prime number.
+- 1. Generate 'n' prime number. - 2.
 Factorial of the given number.